7.2 Off-Brand Testing

 - False positive from brand halo If any thread of your real brand leaks into the test (a familiar visual cue, a domain that resolves back to your company, a shared tracking pixel), you reintroduce the very bias you set out to remove.
 Audit the off-brand property and traffic sources for leaks before launch.

-- Over-optimizing the brand instead of the offer Spending days on the off-brand identity itself burns time on a deliverable that does not affect the signal.
-The off-brand identity needs to be defensible, not beautiful.
+- Identity perfectionism Teams over-invest in making the off-brand identity polished, burning time on a deliverable that has no effect on conversion signal.
+The identity needs to be defensible, not beautiful.

 Learn more